colakaist/academic-kickstart2/content/home/homepage.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Welcome to the BioSM Lab@DGIST" subtitle = ""
+title = "Welcome to the BioSM Group@DGIST" subtitle = ""

 [design]